 Monica Stephenson Malinosky

-MARSHALL — A memorial service for Monica Stephenson Malinosky, 50, of Marshall, Texas will be held at 10:00 a.m., Saturday, February 26, 2022, in the Chapel of Downs Funeral Home in Marshall, Texas.
-Mrs. Malinosky passed away on February 20, 2002, in Longview, Texas.
+MARSHALL — A memorial service celebrating the life of Monica Rae Stephenson Malinosky, 50, of Marshall, Texas will be held at 10:00 a.m., Saturday, February 26, 2022, in the Chapel of Downs Funeral Home in Marshall, Texas with Shane Ford officiating.

+She was born in Carthage on March 18, 1971, to the marriage of Mickey & Loretta Stephenson of Timpson and passed away after a long illness, with her family by her side on February 20, 2022, in Longview, Texas.

+She attended Timpson Schools and went on to graduate Carthage High School in 1989.
+She attended Panola College and Executive Secretarial School in Dallas.
+She grew up with the love of horses and went on to ride, compete and show them in events as well as being a member of the Shelby County 4-H Drill Team.
+She was baptized in the Baptist Faith at Southside Church in Carthage.
+She retired from Blue Cross Blue Shield in 2021 with over 20 years of dedicated service.

 (0) entries